 Content Marketing Metrics to Supercharge Your ROI

-Based on a HubSpot report, sales, web traffic, and social engagement are vital metrics for measuring content marketing effectiveness.
-But these are not the only metrics, and they are certainly not key metrics for every type of content marketing.
+Based on a HubSpot report, web metrics and other sales, web traffic, and social engagement are vital for measuring content marketing effectiveness.
+But these are not the only metrics; they are certainly not key metrics for every type of content marketing.
+These powerful tools help you understand your content’s effectiveness and turbocharge your return on investment (ROI).

 So, in this article, we will dive headfirst into content marketing metrics that will revolutionize your approach.